 Rate structures within the enterprise funds have incrementally been amended over several years to encourage water conservation and to afford users better personal management of their impact upon the City's water and wastewater system and its budget.
 Consumption of water has decreased, and expenses have been adjusted to the City's rate-based income.
-The FY 2016 budget contains a large portion of the Wastewater Bio-Solids Facility construction project, which was begun in FY 2015.
 A new wastewater rate structure was implemented in 2015 that allocates bond costs by the amount of usage rather than the amount of meters.
 A new water rate structure was implemented at the beginning of FY 2016.